kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-nest-wallet.md

 ![send](images/nest-tx.png)

-#### Changing Mixin and Fee
+#### Changing the Fee

-Currently, it is not possible to change the mixin (set to 4) or fee (set to 1 TRTL).
-This may be possible in the future.

-For now remember, that 1 TRTL ontop of what you're sending will be deducted.
-So don't send your full balance!
+You can set the fee to any value which you want; however, the default value is `0.1` TRTL and it is not recommended to change it.

 ### Saving the Wallet